josikie/Predict-Bike-Sharing-Demands/report-template.md

 It got improved, from kaddle score 0.66899 to 0.45646.

 ### If you were given more time with this dataset, where do you think you would spend more time?
-I want to explore temperatures.
+I want to explore temperatures, and try hyper parameter one by one

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model|hpo1|hpo2|hpo3|score|